 - The chambering for what ammo

 My second choice for the action for the beginning hunter in a deer rifle is the lever action.
-Toni and I own and shoot more lever action rifles than any other action type, they fit our style of hunting and the terrain we hunt in, we have a love for their history (maybe all those westerns I watched as a kid were a bigger influence than I want to admit.
-The lever action rifle is the backbone of our youth shooting programs in our school and camps.
+Toni and I own and shoot more lever-action rifles than any other action type, they fit our style of hunting and the terrain we hunt in, we have a love for their history (maybe all those westerns I watched as a kid were a bigger influence than I want to admit.
+The lever-action rifle is the backbone of our youth shooting programs in our school and camps.
 Though not as easy to see if the chamber and magazine are clear, it is easy to see that the lever is down, therefore I know the action is open and safe.
 A drawback is they are more complicated with many more parts, harder to clean, and can jam for the beginning shooter.
 Lever actions cannot be shot in a prone position without developing the bad habit of taking the firearm out of the shooting position.
-Lastly, there are fewer options of ammo for them.
+Lastly, there are fewer options for ammo for them.
 Many older lever actions or replicas have lower pressure limits than bolt-action rifles.
-Also many lever action rifles have tubular magazine which require flat, round nose, or soft poly point ammo because the cartridges are stacked bullets to primer in the magazine.
+Also, many lever-action rifles have tubular magazine which requires flat, round nose, or soft poly point ammo because the cartridges are stacked bullets to primer in the magazine.

-Pump action rifles for big game can be found in vintage rifles but are not common today, they have similar pros and cons as the lever action.
-Many have tubular magazines and less robust actions, therefore must be fed lower pressure ammo that are round-nose, flat, or soft-poly tiped.
+Pump-action rifles for big game can be found in vintage rifles but are not common today, they have similar pros and cons as the lever action.
+Many have tubular magazines and less robust actions, therefore they must be fed lower pressure ammo that is round-nose, flat, or soft-poly tipped.

-There are some drawbacks with semi-autos.
+There are some drawbacks to semi-autos.
 Semi-automatic rifles have a narrower range of load that will cycle the action properly, too little pressure and the bolt may not cycle the next round properly and too much and the action may be damaged.
-The bolt action and break action rifles have a much wider range of useful loads at the two extremes.
+The bolt action and break-action rifles have a much wider range of useful loads at the two extremes.
 Semi-autos trigger negative emotions with those that know little about them.
-Because the firearm loads itself the shooter must be very mindful that that firearm is infact unloaded.
+Because the firearm loads itself the shooter must be very mindful that that firearm is unloaded.

 Semi-autos can look like traditional wooden-stocked hunting rifles that some shooting families, friends, and neighbors may be more comfortable with.

 Safe, dependable, and uncommon today.
-There are some new survival rifles being offered in single barreled models, target guns, and period guns being offered today.
-A draw back with them is they cannot be loaded in the prone position.
+New survival rifles are being offered in single-barreled models, target guns, and period guns being offered today with break actions.
+A drawback with them is they are difficult to be loaded in the prone position.

 The Type of Terrain